disbeliefff/JobHopper/README.md

 - Docker and Docker Compose
 - Goose (for database migrations)

-## Starting the Server
+## Starting the DB

-To start the server on your local machine, run the following command:
+To start the database on your local machine, run the following command:

 ```
-make server
+make database
 ```

 ## Running Database Migrations